In brief:

 4. View additional information on search results

 Clicking on the name of an entity in the results window will show additional details about that entity.
-Like with the list, you can click the “printer” icon to print the page, or click the “Back” button to return to your search.
+Like with the list, you can click the “Printer” icon to print the page, or click the “Back” button to return to your search.

 OFAC screening is the process of conducting ongoing monitoring for OFAC related breaches, like sanctions lists and other watchlists.
 The purpose is mainly to monitor for changes to an entity’s status on an OFAC watchlist over time.
-While an OFAC check is technically one single search, OFAC screening performs routine, automated OFAC searches (or checks).

 OFAC screening solutions require all the same information an individual OFAC check would require, so it’s imperative that data ingestion and accuracy are carried out properly.

-Middesk is an all-in-one customer due diligence solution.
-It checks OFAC’s SDN and Consolidated Non-SDN lists – along with many other common sanctions lists – to see if an entity has been sanctioned.
-In addition, it can check other risk factors such as if an entity is (or works in) a heavily-regulated industry or is currently involved in litigation.
+Middesk can also check other risk factors such as if an entity is (or works in) a heavily-regulated industry or is currently involved in litigation.
 Delivering need-to-know KYC data by API, it provides a fast and cost-effective way to meet regulatory requirements.

 Middesk Verify is also an ideal solution for conducting other important KYB validation processes, such as performing a PEP risk assessment, retrieving business formation documents, finding articles of incorporation, or conducting other watchlist screening.
+See exactly how it works in our on-demand product demo of Middesk Verify:

-2. CSI WatchDOG Elite
+2. Best simple solution for watchlist only: CSI WatchDOG Elite

 CSI’s WatchDog Elite platform allows for batch screening entities against several different international sanctions lists, including those for OFAC.
 It also can look for other risk factors such as politically exposed persons (PEPs), beneficial owners, and adverse media coverage.
 It features centralized record lookup capabilities, integration with common case management systems, corporate ownership structure analysis, and support for multiple languages.